Round 2 Funding: $24.54M in Awards Announced 4/13/21

-This document contains links to the applications received in response to the Round 1 Request for Applications.
+The SCDOI has prepared an overview of the Round 1 funding awards.
+This overview includes links to the applications received in response to the Round 1 Request for Applications.
 It also includes links to the funding award letters for the three applications that were funded.

-This document was submitted by the South Carolina Department of Insurance to the Trustee to request funding for the three applications that were selected.
+Appendix D-4: Beneficiary Eligible Mitigation Action Certification - This document was submitted by the South Carolina Department of Insurance to the National Trustee to request funding for the three applications that were selected.